main-ah-logo-horz-w_gradbox

 Seniors have varying needs.
 Some elderly individuals may be physically capable of the majority of daily activities, but need help with transportation to the grocery store or to doctor’s appointments.
 Other elderly individuals may require far more involved support, such as help with incontinence, hygiene, bathing and grooming.

-Once you are aware of the level of help your loved one needs, ensure that the caregiver understands where help is needed.
+Once you know the level of help your loved one needs, ensure that the caregiver understands where help is needed.
 If you hire a caregiver, create a job description that entails all the tasks to be accomplished.
 Examples of expected duties might include picking up medications, cleaning or cooking.
 Sometimes, caregivers are just expected to offer companionship to a senior.

 If working with a home care agency, discuss the plan of care with your contact at the agency.